 The department offers GCSE PE and A-level PE.
 GCSE PE offers a single award qualification.
 The course includes both theory and practical elements and covers a wide range of sporting topics, anatomy and physiology, media/sponsorship/health and safety in Sport.

 A level (as of September 2017) has reverted to a traditional two year course, with units on Anatomy and Physiology, Sports Psychology, Acquiring Movement Skills and Sport in Society.
 Therefore, testing students on a wide range of skills.
 All Physical Education courses are popular with students and achievement is high.
-As well as playing/performing pupils are encouraged to fulfil the roles of organiser, official and coach, with present AS students acting as home captains, umpires and referees at the Year 9 in-house competition.
+As well as playing/performing pupils are encouraged to fulfil the roles of organiser, official and coach, with present AS students acting as home captains, umpires, referees and support in Key Stage 3 lessons as part of their enrichment.

 One of the strengths of the department is the number of extra-curricular activities on offer.
 Most sport taught within the curriculum has a club/practice attached to it, and activities have representative teams in each age group from year 7 to 13 as well as additional teams in some sports.
 All pupils are welcome at the clubs and all are given the chance to represent the school, with some achieving district, county and national levels.
 The school enters local, county and English schools cup competitions and is highly successful with teams going to regional and national finals.
-The department has close links with its infant and junior schools through the SSCO programme and many Nelson Thomlinson pupils officiate and help to organise tournaments across all age groups.
 In addition NTS pupils are also encouraged to help with clubs within the school, coaching younger pupils.

 At the end of the year the department hosts its annual Sports Award evening where students/pupils are presented with school colours and trophies for various other roles they perform, whether it be for officiating, leadership or performing.
 Awards are also presented for top team, most improved player, spirit of sport, regional and national representation.
-Guest Speakers have included Para Olympian Simon Lawson, Sally Walton, England Hockey, Paul Nixon, England Cricketer and last year, Olympic Badminton star Gail Emes.
+Guest Speakers have included Para Olympian Simon Lawson, Sally Walton England Hockey, Paul Nixon England Cricketer and Olympic Badminton star Gail Emms.

 During the academic year Inter-House competitions are organised for various year groups.
 These competitions involve the whole of a year group participating in either winter or summer sports in a competitive situation to develop team work, confidence and having fun playing sport.